An honest account of chemotherapy

 On Jan 11th I had my second chemotherapy treatment.
 Here is my honest account of chemotherapy.

-After the first was so tough with the chest infection almost killing me (not much of an exaggeration), I was really hopeful that this time, without the infection, I would cope with the side effects much better.
+After the first chemotherapy treatment was so tough with the chest infection almost killing me (not much of an exaggeration), I was really hopeful that this time, without the infection, I would cope with the side effects much better.
 That it would be easier.

 I’d had mixed feedback on how the second chemotherapy treatment side effects measured up against the first.
 Some say it gets progressively worse with each treatment.
 Some say the first and second are the worst.
 Basically, it’s different for everyone.
 Again, like pregnancy.